Fair trade is global

 Why do we need fair trade?

-Farming is the single largest employer in the world—two out of every five people farm.
+Farming is the single largest industry in the world—employing over one billion people.
 Yet, many farmers live on $2 per day.
 This is not enough.
 Poverty is the root of many social and economic injustices that people in agricultural and rural communities face.

 This problem is not new.
 The injustices that farmers face exist because of historical inequalities and injustices, many of which were solidified during the Colonial era and continue to the present day.